-- A. derecognizes the assets (including goodwill) and liabilities of the subsidiary; - B. derecognizes the carrying amount of any non-controlling interest; - C. recognizes the fair value of the consideration received; - D. recognizes the fair value of any investment retained; - E. recognizes any surplus or losses in profit or loss; and - F. recognizes the parent's share of components previously recognized in other comprehensive income to profit or loss.
+- A. derecognizes the assets (including goodwill) and liabilities of the subsidiary; - B. derecognizes the carrying amount of any non-controlling interest; - C. recognizes the fair value of the consideration received; - D. recognizes the fair value of any investment retained; - E. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss, or transfer directly to retained earnings if required by other IFRSs; and - F. recognizes any resulting difference in profit or loss.